isaac-w-dev/saev/CONTRIBUTING.md

 ## 4. Coding Style & Conventions

 * Don't hard-wrap comments.
 Only use linebreaks for new paragraphs.
 Let the editor soft wrap content.
+* Use single-backticks for variables.
+We use Markdown and [pdoc3](https://pdoc3.github.io/pdoc/) for docs rather than ReST and Sphinx.
 * File descriptors from `open()` are called `fd`.
 * Use types where possible, including `jaxtyping` hints.
 * Decorate functions with `beartype.beartype` unless they use a `jaxtyping` hint, in which case use `jaxtyped(typechecker=beartype.beartype)`.